aldenso/zfssa_utils/README.md

   --doc                 program documentation
 ```

-**Note**: You can run operations without validating certificates, but you'll get a warning.
+**Note**: You can run operations without validating certificates (PEM certificate), but you'll get a warning.

 ```txt
 *******************************************************************************